-The scent of yarrow repels aphids, but attracts hoverflies, lady beetles, and wasps that prey on garden grubs.
+The scent of yarrow repels aphids, but their flowers attract hoverflies, lady beetles, and parasitoid wasps that prey on aphids and garden grubs.
 The leaves and stems of yarrow contain enzymes that break down rapidly, so it can be added to the compost raw or as a tea to accelerate the heap.
 Achillea is a hardy perennial also known as milfoil.
-Follow along with this handy How to Grow Achillea Guide.
+Continue reading below for tips on how to grow yarrow from seed.

 Season & Zone